2010-01-01

 This is how you experience everything.
 All elements of experience are present.
 You see, things are much simpler than they are often presented to us.
 There are only three things we experience: thoughts, feelings, and sensations.
 Everything else is a construct, or an abstraction from that.

-Actually the naming was just my best guess (Absorption Meditation), and somehow it occured to me, it is quite close and maybe just a much longer version of the Primary Practice, which Ken uses and introduces in many retreats and classes.
+I originally titled this post Absorption Meditation.
+It's is a much longer version of The Primary Practice, which Ken uses and introduces in many retreats and classes.

 Early this week Ken suggested renaming it to The Central Practice: